-ACTIVITY PERCENTAGE: DESCRIPTION Community-Based Programs and Services 50.00 Establishing contacts with higher education and trade schools to assist with the admissions and application of financial aid.
+ACTIVITY PERCENTAGE: DESCRIPTION Truancy Prevention 0.00 Establishing contacts with higher education and trade schools to assist with the admissions and application of financial aid.
 Making mental health, behavioral health, and substance abuse referrals as needed.
 Provide life skills, mentoring, and recreational activities as an alternative to delinquency.
-Providing assistance with job applications, interviewing techniques, and skills needed to obtain and maintain employment.
-Truancy Prevention 50.00 Establish and support communication with youth's current school administration to promote attendance and a positive outlook on the importance of education, assisting in advocating for the youth by accessing educational resources and overcoming barriers to educational opportunities.
+Providing assistance with job applications, interviewing techniques, and skills needed to obtain and maintain employment Establish and support communication with youth's current school administration to promote attendance and positive outlook on the importance of education, assisting in advocating for the youth by accessing educational resources and overcoming barriers to educational opportunities.

-CJD Purpose Areas PERCENT DEDICATED PURPOSE AREA PURPOSE AREA DESCRIPTION
+CJD Purpose Areas

+PERCENT DEDICATED PURPOSE AREA PURPOSE AREA DESCRIPTION